mhilbrunner/token-hud-wildcard/README.md

 </p>

 _The token images were done by the amazing Ross McConnell at [2-Minute Tabletop](https://2minutetabletop.com/) and are part of the Hero Tokens 3 Pack._

+**NOTE:** This is a updated fork of the original module by **javieros105**.
+See **Contributors** below for everyone who helped out maintaining this module.
+If you need something more fully featured, consider switching to [Token Variant Art](https://foundryvtt.com/packages/token-variants) or other alternatives.

+## Compatibility and Known Issues

+- Default token settings may not work if the module **Token Mold** is also used due to a `preCreateToken` hook conflict (see discussion [here](https://github.com/javieros105/FVTT-TokenHUDWildcard/issues/33#issuecomment-1329177859))
+- The module only works for users with file browser permissions, as those are required for `Actor.getTokenImages()`

 ## Usage